 Neutron irradiation creates a large number of interstitials and vacancies that can annihilate on sinks such as dislocations, grain boundaries, surfaces, etc. by diffusion controlled processes.
-The kinetics of annihilation are different for interstitials and vacancies and depend on stress, temperature, material microstructure, etc.
+The kinetics of annihilation is different for interstitials and vacancies and depends on stress, temperature, material microstructure, etc.

-If interstitials are eliminated rapidly, the excess vacancies coalesce into voids or bubbles inside the metal, leading to swelling of the structure.
+If interstitials are eliminated rapidly, the excess vacancies coalesce into voids or bubbles inside the metal leading to swelling of the structure.

 If a significant stress is applied, interstitials can migrate towards locations perpendicular to the applied stress creating an irradiation creep or irradiation relaxation phenomena.
-Although thermally induced creep is almost insignificant in the temperature range considered for PWR RVI operation, there are examples of an increase in the diameter of pressurized test pieces of annealed 304L irradiated at 390°C. This strain can be attributed to the irradiation-induced creep and swelling.
-Irradiation induced creep is linear in dose, at least for temperatures and doses for which the swelling and thermally induced creep are negligible.
+Although thermally induced creep is almost insignificant in the temperature range considered for PWR RVI operation, there are examples of an increase in the diameter of pressurised test pieces of annealed 304L irradiated at 390 °C. This strain can be attributed to the irradiation-induced creep and swelling.
+Irradiation induced creep is linear in dose and in strain with an incubation period, at least for temperatures and doses for which the swelling and thermally induced creep are negligible.
 The effect of the irradiation parameters, temperature, neutron flux, and helium production rate on irradiation-induced creep is relatively unknown for the materials used in PWR RVI design, particularly in the relevant operating temperature range.

-Swelling is characterized by an incubation dose and a stationary rate of swelling: the temperatures which are relevant to the RVI correspond to a temperature range where swelling is slight and is usually located within the incubation phase for the doses most often reached.
+Swelling is characterised by an incubation dose and a stationary rate of swelling: The temperatures which are relevant to the RVIs correspond to a temperature range where swelling is slight and is usually located within the incubation phase for the doses most often reached.